codyngpriest/alx-higher_level_programming/0x10-python-network_0/README.md

 0. cURL body size
 This is a Bash script that takes in a URL, sends a request to that URL, and displays the size of the body of the response

+1. cURL to the end
+This is a Bash script that takes in a URL, sends a GET request to the URL, and displays the body of the response